On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Introduction

-The idea is that $f_{ABC}(\bs_{obs}|\btheta,\varepsilon)$ is an approximation of the likelihood.
-The ABC posterior, which is proportional to the prior multiplied by this likelihood approximation, is an approximation of the true posterior.
-The likelihood approximation can be interpreted as a measure of, on average, how close the summary, $\bs_{n}$, simulated from the model is to the summary for the observed data, $\bs_{obs}$.
-The choices of kernel and bandwidth affect the definition of ``closeness''.
+The idea is that $f_{\rm ABC}(\bs_{\rm obs}\mid \btheta,\varepsilon)$ is an approximation of the likelihood.
+The approximate Bayesian computation posterior, which is proportional to the prior multiplied by this likelihood approximation, is an approximation of the true posterior.
+The likelihood approximation can be interpreted as a measure of how close, on average, the summary, $\bs_{n}$, simulated from the model is to the summary for the observed data, $\bs_{\rm obs}$.
+The choices of kernel and bandwidth determine the definition of closeness.

 By defining the approximate posterior in this way, we can simulate samples from it using standard Monte Carlo methods.
 One approach, that we will focus on later, uses importance sampling.
 Let $K_{\varepsilon}(\bx)=K(\bx/\varepsilon)$.
-Given a proposal density, $q_{n}(\btheta)$, a bandwidth, $\varepsilon$, and a Monte Carlo sample size, $N$, the importance sampling ABC (IS-ABC) would proceed as in Algorithm 1.
-The set of accepted parameters and their associated weights provides a Monte Carlo approximation to $\pi_{ABC}$.
-Note that if we set $q_{n}(\btheta)=\pi(\btheta)$ then this is just a rejection sampler with the ABC posterior as its target, which is called rejection ABC in this paper.
-In practice sequential importance sampling methods are often used to learn a good proposal distribution \cite{beaumont2009adaptive}.
+Given a proposal density, $q_{n}(\btheta)$, a bandwidth, $\varepsilon$, and a Monte Carlo sample size, $N$, an importance sampler would proceed as in Algorithm 1.
+The set of accepted parameters and their associated weights provides a Monte Carlo approximation to $\pi_{\rm ABC}$.
+If we set $q_{n}(\btheta)=\pi(\btheta)$ then this is just a rejection sampler.
+In practice sequential importance sampling methods are often used to learn a good proposal distribution \cite[]{beaumont2009adaptive}.